-Next, Mark called our collection manager at the time, Gavin.
-He immediately continued with his aggressive, intimidating behavior.
-For 15 minutes he told Gavin how our collector used numerous illegal and unethical tactics and techniques in both talking to him and when speaking to his neighbor.
-Gavin followed our standard procedure and told Mark he would listen to the calls and conduct a thorough investigation of his allegations.
+Our manager followed our standard protocol and told the consumer he would listen to the calls and conduct a thorough investigation of his allegations.
 (Confident all along that our collector did nothing wrong.)

 Here's where the story gets interesting.
-Gavin retrieved every call we had with the consumer, and the one short call with the neighbor.
-He listened to each call and, as expected, verified that we had not violated any laws.
-Our collector was quite professional, even in the face of Mark's aggressive and abusive behavior.
-In fact, Gavin was so amazed at the number of false statements made by the consumer, he forwarded every call to me.
+Our manager retrieved every call we had with the consumer, and the one short call with the neighbor.
+He listened to each call and as expected, verified that we had not violated any laws.
+Our collector was quite professional, even in when faced with the aggressiveness of the consumer.
+Our manager was shocked by the number of false statements made by the consumer, he forwarded every call to me.

-I listened to each call, including the call the consumer had with Gavin.
-Since Gavin had notified me of the nature and volume of allegations made by the consumer in advance, I decided to keep track of every allegation.
+I listened to each call, including the call the consumer had with our manager.
+Since I'd been notified of the nature and volume of allegations made by the consumer in advance, I decided to keep track of every allegation.

 The calls totaled 20 minutes.
-I kept counting and by the time I was done I'd tallied 55 completely false statements.
+I kept counting and by the time I was done, I'd tallied 55 false statements.
 I was utterly amazed!

 A consumer will sometimes exaggerate about a conversation, but since they know we record our calls, they usually don't outright lie about what was said.
-Mark was different.
+This consumer was different.
 He went so far beyond anything we've ever experienced, if I hadn't have heard it with my own ears, I wouldn't have believed it.
 I guess he didn't think we really recorded our calls.
 Oh well...
-The last interesting thing about this exchange is at the end of the call with Gavin, after 55 totally false statements, Mark actually said he would go ahead and pay his account.
+The last interesting thing about this exchange is at the end of the call with our manager, after 55 totally false statements, the consumer paid his bill.
 Go figure!

 Okay, that was an example of outrageous behavior by a consumer.
 But they aren't the only ones who surprise us.
 Sometimes it's a relative.
 Take, for example, the exchange our process server had one evening while trying to serve a lawsuit.
-Here's what happened: He went to the home of a husband and wife we were suing.
-He knocked on the door to serve the papers, and this is what he wrote in his supplemental report: (The names have been changed to protect each individual's identity).
+Here's what happened:

+He went to the home of a husband and wife we were suing.
+He knocked on the door to serve the papers, and this is what he wrote in his supplement report:

 "A little girl answered the door at Defendant's address.
 I asked her if Jane or John Doe were home.
-She said, "My mom is at work."
-I said, "Is John home?"
 She said, "I don't know, I'll go see."

-When she returned she said, "No, my dad is gone."
-I asked her who was watching her and she said, "My grandma."
-I asked her if her grandma lives here, and she said, "Yes."
-I asked if I could talk to her grandma and she said, "Okay."
+When she returned, she said, "No, my dad is gone."
+I asked her if her grandma lives here, and she said, "Yes.
+"I asked if I could talk to her grandma and she said, "Okay."
 She yelled, "Grandma, someone wants to talk to you."

-A lady came to the door, I said, "Hi, I guess Jane and John live here with you?"
+A lady came to the door, I said "Hi, I guess Jane and John live here with you?"
 She said, "No, I'm just the babysitter, I don't live here."
 The little girl was standing nearby and interjected with, "Yes you do Grandma!"

-I said to the lady, "The little girl says you live here."
+I said to the lady, "The little girl says you live here.
 The Grandma said, "I'm just sitting!"
 I said again, "The little girl says that you live here with Jane and John," Grandma said, "I DON'T LIVE HERE!"
-At this point, the little girl said, "Then why do you have a bed downstairs Grandma?"
+At this point, the little girl said, "Then why do you have a bed downstairs Grandma??

-I then told the Grandma I'm going to leave the summons with her I have for Jane and John.
-She slammed the door so I yelled in that they are served.
-I secured the summons to the house."
+I then told the grandma, "I'm going to leave the summons with her I have for Jane and John".
+She slammed the door, so I yelled in that they are served" I secured the summons to the house."